 Massachusetts Automotive Classes

 Those seeking training to enter this field or advance their careers can choose from certificate, associate's or bachelor's degree programs typically found in technical schools or community colleges.
 Several programs are certified by the National Institute for Automotive Service Excellence (ASE) and the National Automotive Technicians Education Foundation (NATEF).
 Learn about the curricula, hands-on training and length of programs for two schools.
-The table at the end of this article also gives additional details about each option.
+The table in this article also gives additional details about each option.

 - Benjamin Franklin Institute of Technology is located in Boston and offers a certificate, associate's degree and bachelor's degree in automotive technology.

 - Mount Wachusett Community College, located farther north, in Gardner, offers a certificate and an associate's degree in automotive technology.

 - Aircraft Powerplant Tech

 - Airframe Mechanics and Aircraft Maintenance

 - Autobody Repair

 - Avionics Repair and Maintenance

 - Small Engine Mechanics